 ^{}We have listed the preferred course option(s) in this category, but other courses may be used to meet this requirement.
 Your student success navigator will assist you in making the best course selection based on your schedule and interests.
-You can view the complete list of approved GEO courses on pages 16-18.
+You can view the complete list of approved GEO courses on pages 17-18.

-Minimum cumulative GPA: 2.0 Minimum grade in each course: 2.0 Minimum Jackson College credits: 5
+Minimum grade in each course: 2.0 Minimum Jackson College credits: 5